 A close look at an older photo suggests it was perhaps taken in the early 1950s, as there appear to be Kaiser and Willys cars from that era, and a Willys Jeep Station Wagon, mixed in with older vehicles.
 The three smokestacks on the west side of the plant can be seen in the background, across the river from this grassy area south of the main employee parking lot.
 (Photo from the Images in Time collection at the Toledo Lucas County Public Library.)

 As of 2002, Jeep Wranglers were still being partially assembled at the old plant, but its days were numbered (see Willys Factory Demolition.)
-The new Chrysler Jeep plant is a few miles away.
+The new "Toledo North Assembly Plant" is a few miles away.

 Thanks to Glenn Brummer, and Geoff Hacker's Forgotten Fiberglass, for the Johnny Dark photos.
 Also Luis Mariano Paz and Federico Cavedo for searching the LIFE archive at LIFE.com. -- Derek Redmond